simbathesailor/simbathesailor.dev/src/pages/github-packages/index.md

 You can create packages in javascript ecosystem using **webpack, rollup or grunt/gulp** e.t.c .

 We used  [TSDX](https://github.com/formium/tsdx) which is an excellent library creation helper.
-I also used lerna [Lerna](https://github.com/lerna/lerna) for versioining of packages.
+I also used lerna [Lerna](https://github.com/lerna/lerna) for versioining of packages, allthough we will not talk about lerna here.

-Let's create a simple packages which just give me random numbers between any two numbers.
+Let's create a simple packages which will just give us some random numbers between any two numbers.
 The example is kept trivial to keep the attention into the most important aspect of this article which are *Github Packages*

 Run